nils-braun/b2luigi/README.rst

 ``b2luigi`` is a helper package constructed around ``luigi``, that helps you schedule working packages (so called tasks) locally or on the batch system.
-Apart from the very powerful dependency management system by ``luigi``, ``b2luigi`` extends the user interface and has a build-in support for the queue systems, e.g. LSF.
+Apart from the very powerful dependency management system by ``luigi``, ``b2luigi`` extends the user interface and has a build-in support for the queue systems, e.g. LSF and HTCondor.

 You can find more information in the `documentation <https://b2luigi.readthedocs.io/en/stable/>`_.